SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Other things about me

 - 🔭 I’m currently working on open source projects (and other ones) coded in languages such as Python, HTML, C++ and JavaScript.
 I am also starting JavaScript + C++, have also made some Shell scripts, created engaging TeX reports and I have made some interesting charts in R!
-- 🌱 I’m currently learning C++ and JavaScript.
+- 🌱 I’m currently learning C++ and GDScript.
 - ✨ I’m looking for the best Python opportunities on Github, as well as contributing to common Github projects.
-- 🤔 I’m looking for help with advanced GitHub and advanced Python features as well as beginner and intermediate JavaScript.
+- 🤔 I’m looking for help with advanced GitHub and advanced Python features as well as how to effectively learn JavaScript.
-- 💬 Ask me about READMEs, general Python, the turtle module, the tkinter module, the pygame module and basic Blender.
+- 💬 Ask me about how to make great READMEs, Python, C++ and Blender.
 I might be able to help you.
 - 📫 How to reach me: On [GitHub (Main)](https://github.com/SmashedFrenzy16), [GitHub (Alternative)](https://github.com/SmashedFrenzy16Alt), [Google+](https://plus.google.com/+SmashedFrenzy16) and [Chess.com](https://www.chess.com/member/calmxbop7462)
 - 😄 Pronouns: He
-- ⚡ Fun fact: I look for the best opportunity of developing and I have got my website if you need support!
+- ⚡ Fun fact: I am in the top 14% of Python developers in the world (Data from Codersrank)!

 ### Profile Badges